leboff/scriptingdx-dreamhouse/README.md

 You’re now able to use Eclipse to update your project and it’s fully integrated into the Git repository.

-## Test the Application Using the Test Runner

-We could now push our code changes back into our version control system.
-But first, let’s ensure all our unit tests pass.
-For this, we’ll use the Test Runner that’s integrated into the CLI.

-    sfdx force:testrunner:run --configfile test/test-runner-config.json --jobname master

-This command will run the master job that’s specified in the test runner config.
-By default, this is setup to run all our Apex tests and Selenium tests.
-All the Selenium jars and binaries will get downloaded as part of the execution of the test runner.

 ## Resources

-For details on using sfdx-dreamhouse, please review the [Salesforce DX Developer Guide](https://org62.my.salesforce.com/0690M000006LTcY).
+For details on using sfdx-dreamhouse, please review the [Salesforce DX Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev).

 ## Description of Files and Directories

 * **sdfx-project.json**: Required by Salesforce DX.
-Configures your workspace.
+Configures your project.
 Use this file to specify the parameters that affect your Salesforce development project.
 * **config/\*-scratch-def.json**: Sample files that show how to define the shape of a scratch org.
 You  reference one of these files when you create your scratch org with the force:org:create command.
-In the sfdx-dreamhouse sample, the **project-scratch-def.json** file is also called by the **test/test-runner-config.json** file.
 * **data/\*-data.json**: Sample files for loading data into the scratch org.
 * **Jenkinsfile**: Configuration file that defines the Jenkins CI/CD pipeline logic for a project with steps to build/test/deploy etc. captured in various stages.
 The sample shows how to integrate Salesforce DX CLI commands using stages.
 * **.project**:  Required by the Eclipse IDE.
 Describes the Eclipse project.